Alpini and mountain artillery formations in World War I: 3rd Mountain Artillery Regiment

 At the outbreak of war the mountain artillery groups lost their names and were numbered with Roman numerals instead.
 In the table below these Roman numerals are preceding the groups' names in brackets.

 Note 3: The Genova group's 60th Mountain Artillery Battery and the Como group's 62nd Mountain Artillery Battery were not raised until November 1916 for lack of available 65/17 mod.
 13 cannons.

 36th Field Artillery Regiment

 The 36th Field Artillery Regiment in Southern Italy raised two mountain artillery groups.
-One the Mountain Artillery Group Messina fielded three mountain artillery batteries of the permanent army, while the XIV Group fielded three of the batteries activated in spring 1915 with reservists.
-During the war the regiment's depots raised and trained the commands of two mountain artillery groups (Gruppo Artiglieria Montagna), and an unknown number of mountain artillery batteries.
+One the Mountain Artillery Group "Messina" fielded three mountain artillery batteries of the permanent army, while the XIV Group fielded three of the batteries activated in spring 1915 with reservists.
+During the war the regiment's depot raised and trained a further two mountain artillery groups (XX (22nd, 33rd, 59th bty.) and LI), and an unknown number of mountain artillery batteries.